Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ## Installation

-To installing the Contrast Security agent into your Ruby on Rails application, you will:
+To install the Contrast agent into your Ruby on Rails application, you must complete the following steps.

-* Add the `contrast-agent-*.gem` to the application Gemfile,
+1. Add the <i>contrast-agent-*.gem</i> to the application Gemfile.
+(This is outlined in the **Setup** section below.)
-* Adding the `contrast_security.yaml` to the application's `config` directory, and
+2. Add the *contrast_security.yaml* file to the application's *config* directory.
+(This is outlined in the **Configuration** section below.)
-* Run the `contrast-service-*.gem` as a stand-alone service on the same server as the application.
+3. Run the `contrast-service-*.gem` as a standalone service on the same server as the application.
+(This is outlined in the section below to **Run the Service**.)

 ## Setup

-The `contrast-agent-*.gem` is a standard Ruby library that you can add to the application Gemfile.
+The <i>contrast-agent-*.gem</i> is a standard Ruby library that you can add to the application Gemfile.
+You can complete setup using Contrast as a Gem Source or by installing Contrast manually.

-### Use Contrast as a Gem Source
+### Contrast as a Gem Source

-Add this line to your application's Gemfile:
+To use Contrast as a Gem Source, add this line to your application's Gemfile:

 ``` ruby
 gem 'contrast-agent'